Ayush330/MyPropertyApp/README.md

 You can add a property to rent with every detail.

-Also, if you need to search for a property in an areaa, just type the name of the place and voila!
+Also, if you need to search for a property in an area, just type the name of the place and voila you got it!